Mara-Li/Obsidian-Snippet-Manager/README.md

 To use directly on obsidian, you need to use [Obsidian Shell](https://github.com/Taitava/obsidian-shellcommands).

-:warning: YOU WILL LOST EVERY EDIT YOU DO ON THESES GITHUB SNIPPETS !
+⚠️ YOU WILL LOST EVERY EDIT YOU DO ON THESES GITHUB SNIPPETS !